-When people think about co-op housing, the first thing that comes to mind might be those back-to-the land hippie communes.
+When people think about co-op housing, the first thing that comes to mind might be those back-to-the-land hippie communes.
 Co-op housing has changed a lot since those days although the people might be the same.

 Co-ops are especially appealing for older homeowners.
 Financing can be a challenge so if you’ve sold one property and you have enough cash on hand, a co-op offers a real financial advantage.

-Like a condo, a co-op is run by a board of directors elected by the members to keep the place well-managed and in good shape.
+A co-op is run by a board of directors elected by the members to keep the place well-managed and in good shape.
 In a condo, you own your unit and the rest of the development is common property.
 In a co-op, you own a share of everything but no equity, which makes it harder to get a mortgage.
 Condos are classified as real property, which means that buyers own deeds to their dwellings and can be used as collateral against the loan.

 Generally, a co-op building will never be sold or flipped and co-op members aren’t asked to leave unless they break the co-op’s by-laws.
 So members can feel secure that they can put down roots for a long time.
 If you move, the share is returned to the co-op to be offered to the next person who wants to be a member.